emqx/emqx-docs/en_US/data-integration/rules.md

     Envs: #{key1 => val1, key2 => val2}
 ```

+Where

+-  `[rule action]` is the rule ID where the republish action is triggered.
+- `Action Data` is the output result of the rule, indicating the data or parameter that should be passed to the action when it is executed, that is, the payload part when you set up the republish action.
+- `Envs` is the environment variable that should be set when republishing, which could be the data source and other internal information related to the execution of this action.

 ::: tip
 The console output action should only be used for debugging.
 If it is used in the production environment, it may cause performance problems.
 :::

+### Forwarding with Data Bridge

+If select **Forwarding with Data Bridge**, the target message will be republished to the selected data bridge.
+All you need is to select the target Data bridge from the Data bridge drop-down list.

+For more information on how to create a data bridge, see [Data bridge](../data-integration/data-bridges.md).

-## Typical Use Cases of Rules
+## Typical Use Cases

 ### Action Monitoring

-Rules can be used to monitor the status of clients.
-For example, if a client representing a door in a smart home is disconnected, a rule can be used to send a notification to dashboard for the smart home.
+Rules can be used to monitor the status of clients connected to the broker.

+For example, if a client representing a door in a smart home is disconnected, a rule can be used to send a notification to a dashboard for the smart home.
+This helps ensure that important events are promptly acted upon.

 ### Data Filtering

+In certain scenarios, only specific types of data are relevant, and processing all incoming data may not be necessary.

-In the truck fleet management of the Internet of vehicles, vehicle sensors collect and report a large amount of operation data.
-The application platform only focuses on the data when the vehicle speed is greater than 40 km/h.
+For example, in truck fleet management, vehicle sensors collect and report a large amount of operation data.
+However, the application platform may only be interested in data when the vehicle speed is greater than 40 km/h.

-In this scenario, rules can be used to filter messages conditionally and only write data that meets the conditions to a message queue.
+In this case, rules can be used to filter messages conditionally and only write data that meets the conditions to a message queue.
+This can help optimize system performance and reduce storage requirements.

 ### Message Routing

-Rules can be used to route messages to different topics based on the content of
+Rules can also be used to route messages to different topics based on the content of the message.
+This allows for more fine-grained control over message distribution.

-the message.
-For example, a rule can be used to route messages containing a
-temperature greater than 100 degrees to a topic for high temperature alarms.
+For example, a rule can be used to route messages containing a temperature greater than 100 degrees to a topic for high-temperature alarms.
+This can help ensure that messages are delivered to the appropriate destination for further processing.

 ### Message Encoding and Decoding

-Rules can be used to encode and decode messages.
-For example, a rule can be used to decode a message containing a binary format into a JSON format, and then forward the JSON format message to the application platform for further processing.
-The rule engine SQL language comes with many built-in functions that can be used for encoding and decoding (the jq function is especially powerful).
-If the built-in functionality is not enough for the encoding or decoding task, one can also add new built-in functions that are implemented in Erlang.
+For cases where the format transform of messages is needed, rules can be used to encode and decode messages as required.

+For example, a rule can be used to decode a message containing binary data into a JSON format, and then forward the JSON format message to the application platform for further processing.

+If the built-in functionality is not enough for a specific encoding or decoding task, new built-in functions can be added that are implemented in Erlang.
+This provides great flexibility in handling message formats.